FrankHB/pl-docs/en-US/calling-for-language-features.md

 An example is [the Rust programming language](https://www.rust-lang.org/en-US/).
 As of writing, it does not have an official specification, although it seems the specification is to be done in near future.

-Users can rely on documentation other than specifications, but judgement of the language design from user documentation may be improper.
+Users can rely on documentation other than specifications, but judgment of the language design from user documentation may be improper.

 ## First-class falsity